RedotPay Solana Card Review 2026

 • Heavy Solana DeFi user (Jupiter, Marinade, Raydium)

-• Spends in SGD domestically, USD internationally
+• Spends in HKD domestically, USD internationally

 • Values the $100K per-transaction limit for large purchases